boltops-tools/ufo-docs/_docs/more/ecs-network-mode.md

 ## Pros and Cons: awsvpc mode

 With awsvpc network mode, you must consider the limit of ethernet cards for the instance type.
-If the instance supports ENI Trunking, then this limit is decently large.
-However, if the instance does not support ENI Trunking, the ENI limit is small.
+If the instance supports ENI Trunking, then this limit is larger.
+However, if the instance does not support ENI Trunking, the ENI limit is extremely small.

 For the ENI Trunking Task limits per instance: [Elastic Network Interface Trunking](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/container-instance-eni.html)